developersCradle/springboot-microservices/README.md

 <details>
 <summary id="problem2">Weird Feature 2.</summary>

-- I came to same conclusion as last error message when making **POST** request to the address of `https://countriesnow.space/api/v0.1/countries/flag/images` it would work for **PostMan**, but not for **ReactorNetty**.
+- I came to same conclusion as last error message when making **POST** request to the address of `https://countriesnow.space/api/v0.1/countries/flag/images` it would work for **Postman**, but not for **Reactor Netty**.
 This time message was `"Moved Permanently.
 Redirecting to /api/v0.1/countries/flag/images/q?country=NG"` and i had much fun clicking eastern egg like 5 minutes :D. No redirect messages again.

 <img  src="positveSupriseAboutPOSTapiKauneutta.PNG" alt="alt text" width="600"/>